PrajinkyaPimpalghare/WebPage-Creator/README.md

 It is very minimal example of jinja2 module usage , refer it for basic learning.
 Most of basic functionalty has been taken care in this example.
+Importance Of Files:

+ModuleInstaller.bat >> It will check python is present or not and it will install jinja2 module.
+WepPage.html >> It is the created dynamic HTML page WebPage.png >> Basic example of dynamic page WebPageCreator.py >> Main Python code ReportModule.html it is the reference/input for Python file.

+Thanks For Visting:)